-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Ma Chief Executive nager: Approved by Directors: 30 June 2024 Page 76 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 5 Approved by Directors: 30 June 2025 Page 77 of 109

 11.2 Network Emergency Plan

 GasNet's Network Emergency Plan is the primary document for the management of emergencies.
 It identifies the various types of threats that can be foreseen and provides the structure and organisational requirements to respond and implement the 'make safe' arrangements as quickly as possible.
 Then, when causes have been identified or supplies are available again, it sets out the restorative actions to enable resupply to consumers.